Environmental Health & Safety Manual (EHS)

 Responsibilities of Department or Hazardous Waste Generator

-1. Determine whether the waste is a listed or characteristic hazardous waste (see the Arizona State University Hazardous Waste Management Compliance Guidelines, a guidance document found on the Environmental Health & Safety Web site).
+1. Follow the Arizona State University Hazardous Waste Management Compliance Guidelines, a guidance document found on the Environmental Health & Safety Web site.

-1. Use containers for hazardous wastes that are compatible with wastes, are in good condition, do not leak, and are closed when wastes are not being added or removed.
+2. Use containers for hazardous wastes that are clean, compatible with the wastes, and are in good condition.

 Responsibilities of Environmental Health & Safety

-1. Assist the project director or waste generator in performing hazardous waste determinations.
+1. Assist the department or waste generator in performing hazardous waste determinations.

 and